Praxis: Where Sound Meets Resistance

 Lyrical Specificity & Political Clarity

-In "Chant Dem Down," I center the voices of marginalized leaders and call out centuries of systematic erasure—lifting up femme, trans, and women leaders whose contributions have been deliberately deleted from history.
+My songs tackle explicit themes with unflinching honesty.
+In "Chant Dem Down," I center the voices of marginalized leaders.
+I call out centuries of systematic erasure—lifting up femme, trans, and women leaders whose contributions have been deliberately deleted from history.

 Vocal Mechanics as Political Choice